Athletics-Kerley leads home American sweep of men's world 100m final | Sports-Games

 There was nothing between the medallists once they were into their running, and with Bromell out in lane eight and the other two side-by-side in three and four it was an impossible finish to call.
 As each name, alongside the Stars and Stripes, appeared on the giant screen, the home crowd increased the volume of their cheers, greeting confirmation of the 1-2-3 with a chant of "USA".

-That would have been more impressive had the 12,500 capacity stadium been anywhere near full on what should be the biggest night of the championships.
-The empty seats will be a huge disappointment for the organisers and World Athletics.
+That would have been more impressive had the 12,500-capacity stadium been anywhere near full on what should be the biggest night of the championships.
+The empty seats will be a huge disappointment for the organizers and World Athletics.
 Kerley, of course, was not in the slightest bit worried about that.
 "I said we were going to do it and we did it - USA, baby," he said in a trackside interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)